Lia2606/data-analytics/Olist_E-commerce_Project/README.md

 - **Critical sellers** (avg late_rate 9.50%) operate near the platform average (7.08%).
 Their high absolute late count reflects order volume, not poor performance.
 These sellers need infrastructure support, not penalties — their exit would risk 58% of platform GMV.
 - **Remove Candidates** (avg late_rate 29.49%) are the actual quality problem.
 One in four orders arrives late, yet they contribute only 2.8% of GMV.
 Safe to restrict aggressively with minimal platform cost.

-This distinction matters: applying punitive SLAs to Critical sellers would risk losing the platform's revenue backbone.
+This distinction matters: applying strict SLAs to Critical sellers would risk losing the platform's revenue backbone.
 The true quality intervention target is the Remove Candidate segment.

-### Geographic Distribution (Counter-Intuitive Finding)
+### Geographic Distribution

 **Initial assumption:** SP (Sao Paulo), with the densest seller population and best infrastructure, would represent the optimal logistics model.